UC Berkeley Shinjo Ito Postdoctoral Fellowship in Japanese Buddhism

 Curriculum Vitae - Your most recently updated C.V. listing degrees, any publications, and teaching experience

-Personal Statement - A personal statement of no more than 2000 words oudlining previous research (including dissertation), the research the applicant will undertake during the term of the fellowship, future professional goals, as well as any other information deemed relevant to the application.
+Statement of Research - A personal statement of no more than 2000 words outlining previous research (including dissertation), the research the applicant will undertake during the term of the fellowship, future professional goals, as well as any other information deemed relevant to the application

-Letter from home institution confirming schedule to completion of PhD - Candidates who do not yet hold a Ph.D, but expect to by June 30, 2020, should supply a letter from their home institution confirming their schedule to completion.
+Schedule of Completion - Candidates who do not yet hold a Ph.D but expect to by June 30, 2023, should supply a letter from their home institution confirming their schedule to completion.

 - 3 letters of reference required